nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func BalanceOf(account interop.Hash160) int
 ```

-BalanceOf is a NEP\-17 standard method that returns NeoFS balance of specified account\.
+BalanceOf is a NEP\-17 standard method that returns NeoFS balance of the specified account\.

 ##### Burn